mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 ## Preparing your content files for ingesting

 This batch module uses filename patterns to identify the files that are intended for specific datastreams.
-All of the files you are ingesting should go in the same directory (the one you identify in the drush command with the `--target` option), and you must have at least a file for the OJB datastream.
+All of the files you are ingesting should go in the same directory (the one you identify in the drush command with the `--target` option), and for each object you want to ingest, you must have at least a file representing its OJB datastream.
 All other files are optional.
-Using this module, you can batch ingest objects of content model 'islandora:sp_remote_resource' having the following datastreams.

 Content for batch ingestion can be prepared in a variety of ways, but harvesting it via OAI-PMH is very effective.
-Documentation on how to use the [Move to Islandora Kit](https://github.com/MarcusBarnes/mik) is currently under development.
+Documentation on how to use the [Move to Islandora Kit](https://github.com/MarcusBarnes/mik), and an MIK post-write hook script that will rename the files harvested via OAI-PMH according to the conventions described below, and a sample MIK configuration file, are available in the '[scripts](scripts/README.md)' directory.

 ### OBJ datastreams